parrt/msds692/hw/pipeline.md

     return header, data
 ```

-Here is a sample Python test script that prints out the results of our `readcsv` function:
+Here is a sample Python test script, `test_readcsv.py`, that prints out the results of our `readcsv` function:

 ```python
 import mycsv